-Oral examination: Students will be given a choice of topics to develop into an oral presentation that will be prepared outside of class and presented to the lab assistant.
+Oral examination: The oral exam may be in the format of video or oral presentations related to themes covered in class.
+Students will be given a choice of topics to develop into an oral presentation that will be prepared outside of class time.
 The marking rubrics will be provided electronically.
+They will be done individually, in pairs or in small groups.
+The student's video and microphone will be required to be turn on for both grade distribution options.